tushartushar/theGreekLegacy/legacy.md

 ###The Parthenon

 The Parthenon [8] is a former temple on top of the sacred place of the Acropolis, situated at the center of Athens, the capital of Greece.
-It is dedicated to the goddess Athena (Modern Greek: "ÁèçíÜ") who is believed to be the city’s patron [8].
+It is dedicated to the goddess Athena (Modern Greek: "Ἀθηνᾶ") who is believed to be the city’s patron [8].
 It is also estimated that the Athenians began its construction at 447 BC during an era when the Athenian Empire was very powerful [8].
 However, other sources refer to a previous establishment that had already started to be built when it was burned by the Persians at 480 BC, at the position where the Parthenon was built later on [1].
 The Parthenon was finally completed in 438 BC although some minor